nobodyinperson/thunar-custom-actions/README.md

 ## Contribute

 If you would like to add translations or your own custom actions, take a look at the files under `share/thunar-custom-actions/system-uca`, add your changes there and then file a Pull Request.
+Alternatively, if you don't know how to do that or don't understand my system, you may also open a [new Issue here on GitHub](https://github.com/nobodyinperson/thunar-custom-actions/issues/new).